Warning

 9. Quality and risk management

-The concept of land release is discussed in IMAS 07.11.
+The concept and requirements of land release are discussed in IMAS 07.10 and 07.11.
 The process of releasing land through non-technical survey and, or technical survey is explained in IMAS 08.10 and 08.20 respectively.
-Information on quality management is addressed in IMAS 07.12
+Information on quality management is addressed in IMAS 07.12 and risk management is discussed in IMAS 07.14.

 10. Conformance